ContinuumIO/anaconda-clean/README.md

 First, install the conda package.

-     conda install -c RahulJain anaconda_clean
+     conda install -c RahulJain anaconda-clean

-Then, in your Python interpreter, run:

-     import anaconda_clean as ac
-     ac.main()
+Then run:

+     clean

-This will run through the configuration files on your system and give you the option to delete each one.
+This will run through the configuration files/directories on your system and give you the option to delete each one.

+Optional:
+To automatically delete all files and directories, run:

+     clean --yes

+TO create a backup copy of the file/directory in a .anaconda_backup folder in your home directory, run:

+     clean --backup